Dog biking / Bikejoring

 Speed according to the dog

-When biking, it's preferable to aim for the dog to move mostly at a trot.
+When biking, it is preferable to aim for the dog to move mostly at a trot.
 Of course, gallop sprints can also be taken and many dogs enjoy them, but galloping is a more stressful gait for the dog's body and joints than trotting.
 Trotting loads the dog's body and muscles more evenly, so the main focus should be there.

 Where can you bike with your dog?